oliverzh2000/parallel-barnes-hut/README.md

 # Gallery
 ![](fast_demo.gif)

-The above is a fast-forwarded and reduced resolution render from a previous project.
+The above is a fast-forwarded and reduced resolution render from a much older project.

 Full-size 3D demo coming soon.
 Simulation in progress on Google Compute Engine.

 # Getting Started
 1. Checkout the repo from github, and build the project with `cmake`